Be Patient. Order in process.

 If you want to keep the color of your door natural, then choose a clear stain to protect the wood and allow its natural variations in color to shine through.
 If you’re matching a particular color scheme with your home, choose a varnish that pairs well with your decor colors, such as walnut or cherry.

 Applying varnish should be done one side at a time and, similarly to sanding, one part of the door at a time.
 Brush in the direction of the grain, starting with horizontal pieces and continuing to the vertical pieces.
 Use different size brushes to apply varnish to detailed areas, like decoration pieces molding.
+Make sure to get the top, bottom, and sides of your door at the same time.

 Once you’ve finished one side of your door, you’ll want to let it dry completely before switching to the other side of your door.
 Drying time varies but usually takes anywhere from six to 10 hours.
 It’s best to leave it overnight to ensure the door is completely dry.